-The Department of Trade (DOT) is responsible for issuing import licenses for both agricultural and non-agricultural products that require them.
-The DOT introduced an online license application system Myanmar Tradenet 2.0 in November 2020.
+The Department of Trade (DOT) is responsible for issuing import licenses for both agricultural and nonagricultural items.
+The DOT introduced an online license application system - Myanmar Tradenet 2.0 in November 2020.
 The DOT required all importers and exporters to use Tradenet 2.0 when applying for import/export licenses and permits by May 1, 2021.
-The validity of most import license is 3 months.
-Importers can request extensions through Tradenet 2.0 but are limited to two extensions and the must pay an extension fee, which is the same amount as the original license.
+The validity of most import license is three months.
+Importers can request extensions through Tradenet 2.0 but are limited to two extensions and then must pay an extension fee, which is the same amount as the original license.
 The first extension is valid for two months, while the second extension is valid for one month.
 The State Administration Council (SAC) instructed all stakeholders not to import products that compete with domestically produced products as much as possible.
 The SAC seeks to reduce the trade deficit, to control the utilization of the U.S dollar and prevent the devaluation of Myanmar kyat by discouraging imports.

 The DOT announced that it will require importers to obtain an import license on all imported goods starting on June 1, 2023.
-The notification outlined that importers importing goods for which they did not previously need to get an import license (3,075 HS codes) may receive an automatic import license through Tradenet 2.0.
-The process remains the same for the rest of the goods (8,774 HS codes) for which importers previously had to get a license to import.
-The CBM revised the new reference exchange rate from 1,850 to 2,100 Myanmar kyat per U.S. dollar on August 5, 2022.
-However, the Myanmar kyat continues to weaken with the average market exchange rate (2,850 MMK/USD) about 35 percent higher than the reference rate.
+The DOT reduced the number of lines for the goods qualifying for automatic licensing, from 3,075 to 1,525 with export/import newsletter 9/2023 (Burmese) dated 21 June 2023.
+Furthermore, the automatic licensing system is now only available in sea trade.
+In border trade, the import of all goods is subject to non-automatic licensing.
+The process remains the same for the rest of the goods (10,324 HS codes) for which importers previously had to get a license to import.

+The CBM revised the new reference exchange rate from 1,850 to 2,100 Myanmar kyat per one U.S. dollar on August 5, 2022.
+On December 5, the CBM partially abolished the official exchange rate and instructed the private banks to convert foreign currency freely with the market rate.
+The next day the regime notified exporter to exchange 35 percent of export earnings with official exchange rate 2,100 and 65 percent of export earnings with CBM online trading platform rate.
+However, the Myanmar kyat continues to weaken with the average market exchange rate (4,800-4,850 MMK/USD in July 23 2024) about 91 percent higher than the reference rate.

-The DOT announced that it will no longer accept applications for import licenses and permits for products that have already arrived at port\and notified importers not to start the shipment before receiving an import license.
-The DOT issued Export/Import Bulletin 6/2022 on April 5, 2022, that reenforced previous notifications that require importers to have the necessary licenses and permits before products leave the exporting port.
-DOT claims that importers were taking advantage of the seven-day grace period during which DOT would allow the application of imported goods that had not received the required licenses and permits.
-Please see more information at GAIN report: Burmese Government Tightens Enforcement of Import License Procedures.
+The DOT announced that it will no longer accept applications for import licenses and permits for products that have already arrived at port_and notified importers that they cannot begin shipment without receiving an import license.
+The DOT issued Export/Import Bulletin 6/2022 on April 5, 2022, that re-enforced previous notifications that require importers to have the necessary licenses and permits before products leave the exporting port.
+Please see more information at the following GAIN report: Burmese Government Tightens Enforcement of Import License Procedures.